matrix-org/matrix.org/content/twim-guide.md

 Additionally please do not use headers for links but instead use bold links if you want to highlight the links.

+### Correct linking

+Due to the static site generator matrix.org is using we require bare links to be sorrounded by `<>`.
+Most matrix clients dont do this.
+If you are able to add those around links it would help us.